-As part of cyclic schedule baselining and schedule execution a periodic process will run to identify unused capacity and make available to parties for use if they so wish.
+As part of cyclic schedule baselining and schedule execution a periodic process will run to identify unused capacity and make available to parties for use if they so wish during the Sprint Execution phase.
 The details of this process will be developed in future consultations.
+The Ad-hoc Unused Capacity processes are defined in: